123MwanjeMike/ansible-mongodb/README.md

     userPass: ""
     # Used to prepare the members of the sharded cluster
     keyfile_src: "./keyfile" # Path to the keyfile on the ansible controller
+    # Used to configure the cluster members
+    cfg_server:
+      name: "cfgsvr"
+      group: "config_servers"

-  # Generate a keyfile on the ansible controller
+  # Generate a keyfile
   pre_tasks:
     - name: Generate random string with OpenSSL on ansible controller
       shell: openssl rand -base64 756 >
       delegate_to: localhost
-      run_once: true
       args:
         creates: keyfile